juliecoding/reduxWeather/README.md

 # Redux Weather

-An app utilizing React, Redux, Axios, and the Open Weather Map API.
+An app utilizing React, Redux, Axios, and the Open Weather Map API